TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 [Link to the script ](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/google_home_resume.yaml) on my Github config, so I don have to maintain it in two places

+Add this script to `scripts.yaml` by copying the contents of the link below, and pasting it in `scripts.yaml`.
+Don't use the GUI, use a file editor (add-on).
+Change the variables described below to match your setup.

 # Explanation of variables in the script

 There are no required variables, but if you use Google Home speaker groups and players with a screen you should define those.
 Resuming Spotify won't work properly without `default_spotcast`.